-- cycles, etc.) required to establish an effective preventative maintenance and facility management program as defined by AS 14.11.011(b)(4) will be included in the RFP. - Evaluation criteria and weighting as selected from Appendix C may be mandated by DEED to ensure selection criteria is responsive to the project environment. - Restrictions on the use of a multi-step selection process.
-A multi-step selection process is any solicitation which evaluates offerors using sequential criteria.
-Typical first-step criteria includes qualifications/experience, technical capability, capacity, etc. and usually results in a short-list of qualified offerors continuing to subsequent steps and contract award. - Legal review of the RFP by the entity's attorney or an independent counsel experienced in construction solicitations and familiar with the entities local codes and structure. - For projects including site as a criteria, provide site parameters and site selection criteria. - In accordance with 4 AAC 31.025, sufficient interest via a deed or lease will be established for the proposed site prior to advertising. - Owner representation must be provided by one of the following methods: - The Owner must provide a dedicated project manager with suitable experience and credentials to establish criteria, perform inspections and enforce Owner requirements; - The Owner must contract for project management/Owner representation by consultant (subject to the provisions of statutory limitations on fees AS 14.11.020, and professional services procurement requirements 4 AAC 31.065); or - The design team is to be retained by the district under a separate contract from that of the general contractor and will act on the Owner's behalf. - All construction materials that are to be installed by the contractor are to be purchased by the contractor; the recipient (i.e. municipality/borough/school district) shall not purchase and/or stock pile materials that are to be utilized by the contractor as part of the project construction. - The price component will be factored such that the difference between the lowest cost proposal and other proposals grows at a rate of twice the proportionate differential between offers (a sample of that formula is depicted below).
+- Review of RFP by the district's attorney. - For projects including site as a criteria, provide site parameters and site selection criteria. - In accordance with 4 AAC 31.025, sufficient interest via a deed or lease will be established for the proposed site prior to advertising. - Owner representation must be provided by one of the following methods: - The Owner must provide a dedicated project manager with suitable experience and credentials to establish criteria, perform inspections and enforce Owner requirements; - The Owner must contract for project management/Owner representation by consultant (subject to the provisions of statutory limitations on fees AS 14.11.020, and professional services procurement requirements 4 AAC 31.065); or - The design team is to be retained by the district under a separate contract from that of the general contractor and will act on the Owner's behalf. - All construction materials that are to be installed by the contractor are to be purchased by the contractor; the recipient (i.e. municipality/borough/school district) shall not purchase and/or stock pile materials that are to be utilized by the contractor as part of the project construction. - The price component will be factored such that the difference between the lowest cost proposal and other proposals grows at a rate of twice the proportionate differential between offers (a sample of that formula is depicted below).

-Total GMP Points = 300 x (Lowest Received GMP / Proposer's GMP) - 200 [where 100 is the maximum points available for the GMP]
+Total GMP Points = $300 - \underline{x}$ (Proposer's Lowest Received GMP / Lowest Received Proposer's GMP) \underline{x} = 200 [where 100 is the maximum points available for the GMP]